victornas91/math-and-code/README.md

 # math-and-code
-Implementing mathematical challenges and algorithms in C
+Solving mathematical challenges and algorithms in C